-is a Licensed Professional Counselor and Educator, and a Certified Clinical Hypnotherapist in private practice.
+is a Licensed Professional Counselor and Educator in private practice.
 He is the author of Guiding Your Family Through Loss and Grief, and A Child is Missing: Providing Support for Families of Missing Children, and also hosted the live, call-in internet radio show LET’S TALK IT THROUGH.

 As a therapist Duane’s specialty is working with survivors of traumatic death and suicide, which includes providing support to families of abducted, missing, exploited and murdered children through the National Center for Missing and Exploited Children (NCMEC).
 In addition, Duane serves as a training consultant to NCMEC, and is deployed by them to provide crisis intervention at Amber Alert sites with Team Adam.
 He also serves as a support consultant and trainer for Team HOPE, a telephone support line for parents of missing and exploited children/by parents of missing and exploited children, and has provided services to AMECO (Association of Missing and Exploited Children Organizations).
 Duane also worked as a therapist with members of the military and their families through Military Onesource, and assisted families who must identify loved ones at the DC Office of the Chief Medical Examiner, through the Wendt Center for Loss and Healing.

-As an educator, Duane teaches seminars nationally, internationally and regionally on dying, death and grief, as well as trauma, Post Traumatic Stress Disorder (PTSD), and traumatic loss.
-He has served as an Adjunct Professor of Counseling at Trinity College in Washington DC, and has been an invited guest lecturer for national conferences, as well as for graduate and undergraduate classes of various colleges and universities.
-Duane is also a contract trainer for the Office for Victims of Crime.
+As an educator, Duane teaches seminars nationally, internationally and regionally on trauma informed care, support for victims and families and workers in the field of sexual exploitation and trafficking, as well as Post Traumatic Stress Disorder (PTSD), and traumatic loss.
+He has served as an Adjunct Professor of Counseling at Trinity College in Washington DC, and continues to be an invited guest lecturer for national conferences, as well as for graduate and undergraduate classes of various colleges and universities.

-Duane began studying reiki and achieved level I in 1998, and became a Reiki Master and a Seichim Reiki Master in 2005.
-He has facilitated group reiki sessions, and currently volunteers at Life With Cancer providing reiki sessions to cancer patients.
+Duane began studying reiki and achieved level I in 1998, and became a Usui Reiki Master and a Seichim Reiki Master in 2005.
+He teaches reiki classes, and volunteers at Life With Cancer providing reiki sessions to cancer patients.

 - Bowers, D.T.
 (2015).
 A child is missing: Providing support for families of Missing children.
 In M.G.
 Leary, S.W.
 Cooper, P. Wetterling, D.D.
 Broughton (Eds.)
 Perspectives on missing person’s cases (pp. 23-64).
 Durham, NC: Carolina Academic Press.